‘I’m going home,' woman with dementia tells arresting cop - WTMJ

 “LPD takes very seriously the allegations concerning the arrest of resident Karen Garner, and shares with the community the concerns about video images that became public on Wednesday,” the department said in a statement.

-Police body camera video included as part of Garner’s lawsuit show an officer approaching her as she walked through a field along a road last summer where she had been picking wildflowers.
+Police body camera video included as part of Garner’s lawsuit shows an officer approaching her as she walked through a field along a road last summer where she had been picking wildflowers.

 She shrugs with her arms outstretched when he questions why she did not stop despite him following her in a patrol car with his lights on, the video shows.